Ternary form: Compound ternary or trio form

-Quickstep military marches, in particular, many marches by John Philip Sousa follow this form, and the middle section is called the "trio".

-Polkas are also often in compound-ternary form.

 Quasi compound form

 Occasionally the A section or B section of a dance like movement is not divided into two repeating parts.
 For example, in the Minuet in Haydn's String Quartet op.
 76 no. 6, the Minuet is in standard binary form (section A and B) while the trio is in free form and not in two repeated sections.
 Haydn labeled the B section "Alternative", a label used in some Baroque pieces (though most such pieces were in proper compound ternary form).